 Environmental impact and risk profile are two of the many factors to assess when selecting investments.
 An additional factor that you may want to consider is the social metrics of the investment.

 Does the company’s sustainability report list social metrics about living wages, diverse recruitment efforts, or apprenticeship programs?
-How diverse is the board of the directors?
+How diverse is the board of directors?
 Studies have demonstrated that the renewable energy industry must work harder to cultivate a diverse workforce.
 If you don’t see social metrics being addressed, it is not necessarily a reason to avoid the investment opportunity.
 However, it is a great opportunity to contact the company.
 Request more action on their part to address social metrics in addition to their environmental goals.